Table of Contents

 Read on to see how to regain your recordings with below two methods:

-Powerful audio recovery software - EaseUS Data Recovery Wizard supports to restore your deleted or lost audios or recordings on your computer or external storage devices in three steps.
+Powerful audio recovery software - EaseUS Data Recovery Wizard supports restoring your deleted or lost audios or recordings on your computer or external storage devices in three steps.

 Note: This only works when you have exported those tracks or recordings by using File > Export commands.

-When you lost Audacity tracks or recordings, you can directly find lost tracks or recordings from the exported files with below steps:
+When you lost Audacity tracks or recordings, you can directly find lost tracks or recordings from the exported files with the steps below:

 Step 1.
 Locate the folder or storage devices where you saved your Audacity recordings.